 Children’s identities, knowledge, understandings, capacities, skills and relationships change during childhood.
 They are shaped by many different events and circumstances.
 Becoming reflects this process of rapid and significant change that occurs in the early years as young children learn and grow.

-We believe that early childhood education fosters positive dispositions for learning which children carry with them as they transition to their next phase of education.
+We believe that the right childcare options early in life foster positive dispositions for learning which children carry with them as they transition to their next phase of education.
 The social, emotional and educational skills which are acquired in children’s early years assist them to actively participate and contribute positively to society.